Zachary High School

 Zachary High School is a public high school located in Zachary, Louisiana, United States.
 It is a part of the Zachary Community School Board.

 History

 Zachary High School was established in 1912.
 It was segregated.
-The Rosenwald Fund helped establish a school for African Americans, Zacahry Colored School, in 1934, but there was no public high school open to African Americans in Zachary until 1954.
+The Rosenwald Fund helped establish a school for African Americans, Zachary Colored School, in 1934, but there was no public high school open to African Americans in Zachary until 1954.
 Zachary High School desegregated in the 1970s.

 Zachary High School was within the East Baton Rouge Parish School System.
 In 2002, Zachary High School became part of the Zachary Community School District.
 Since the break from East Baton Rouge Parish, the Zachary High School campus has been renovated.
 Zachary High School now has a newly built freshman academy, gym, ROTC building, Industrial Arts Building, agriscience complex, Academic Athletic Center, and Hard Work Cafe.
 Zachary High school also has a stadium with an artificial turf field that holds five thousand people.